 Organic peroxide formulations are thermally unstable, which means they will self-react when exposed to certain temperatures.
 While some may be stored at normal ambient temperatures without any safety implications, others must be stored at cold temperatures.
 Following recommended storage and handling practices can effectively reduce the risks associated with handling organic peroxide formulations.

 Hazards that may be associated with organic peroxide formulations include rapid decomposition due to high temperature or contamination with other chemicals, rapid burning and sensitivity to shock or friction, as well as potential human health hazards due to contact with eyes or skin or due to swallowing.
 Therefore, care is taken in classifying these formulations regarding storage and transportation.

-Manufacturers of organic peroxides follow strict safe handling procedures, which include storing peroxide containers in well-ventilated areas, away from any sources of heat or flame, and ensuring that these containers are kept at or below the maximum recommended storage temperature for the product.
+Safe storage practices for organic peroxides prioritize incident prevention.
+Manufacturers of organic peroxides use strict safe handling procedures, which include storing organic peroxide formulations only in approved containers in well-ventilated areas, away from any sources of heat or flame and incompatible chemicals, and ensuring that these containers are kept at or below the maximum recommended storage temperature for the product.

-Organic peroxides decompose to form gases including hydrocarbons and some alcohols.
-Much of these would normally burn off in any fire that results from the organic peroxide decomposition, but some may be carried up by plumes of smoke from the fire.
-Smoke will be released into the atmosphere and dissipate.
+Organic peroxides decompose to form byproducts that may include gases consisting of small hydrocarbons and in some cases carbon dioxide.
+These hydrocarbons normally burn off in any fire that results from the organic peroxide decomposition, but some may be carried up by plumes of smoke (soot) that may form due to incomplete combustion.